 Automatic Motor Set (Auto-MSET)

-WARNING: If you use the Automatic Motor Set (Auto-MSET) method of commutation initialization, the motor moves a maximum of one-half of an electrical cycle when you enable the axis.
+IMPORTANT: When you use the Automatic Motor Set (Auto-MSET) method of commutation initialization, the motor typically moves less than 0.5 electrical cycles when you enable the axis for the first time after a controller reset.
+But, it can move a maximum of 1.5 electrical cycles.

 The Automatic Motor Set (Auto-MSET) Method:

-1. The process starts when you enable the axis.
+1. The process starts when you enable the axis for the first time after a controller reset.
 You can enable axes in the Axis Dashboard Module or use the Enable() function.

 2. The drive outputs current to the motor at a known, fixed, electrical angle that you specify for the AutoMsetAngle Parameter.
 During the time that is specified in the AutoMsetRampTime Parameter, the current ramps up from zero to the specified value of the AutoMsetCurrent Parameter.